 We also liaise with a wide variety of outside agencies, many of which are able to see pupils weekly.
-Examples of the wider agencies we liaise with include: Examples of the wider agencies we liaise with include; multi-agency team/s, careers services, academy nurse, Child and Adolescent Mental Health Services (CAMHs), Educational Welfare Officer/s (EWO's), our local Police Early Intervention Officer, the Police and other services.
+Examples of the wider agencies we liaise with include: We also liaise with a wide variety of outside agencies, many of which are able to see pupils weekly.
+Examples of the wider agencies we liaise with include: Family Service, YOTs multi-agency team/s, Public Health Practitioners, Mental Health Support Team, Child and Adolescent Mental Health Services (CAMHs), Sexions, Equation, CGL, The Youth Service, Our Police Early Intervention Officer, our local Police Community Support Officers (PCSOs), the Police and other services.